klangman/Adjacent-Windows/README.md

 # Adjacent Windows
-A Cinnamon extension that allows you to define hot keys which will activate the nearest window to the current window on the left, right, top and bottom.
+A Cinnamon extension that allows you to define hot keys which will activate the nearest window to the current window on the left, right, top, bottom or underneath.
+There is also an option (disabled by default) to undo the window change and activate the previous window.
 This means you can change the focused window without using Alt-Tab or grabbing your mouse.

 ![screen shot](adjacent-windows@klangman/screenshot.png)